Chevrolet van: 1983–1991

 For 1990, GM introduced an extended-wheelbase version of the G-series van (on 1-ton series vans).
-Sharing its 146-inch wheelbase with the HiCube Van/MagnaVan, the extended-wheelbase van was the first version of the model line offered with a fourth rear bench seat (5 total rows of seating including first row driver and front passenger bucket seats), expanding capacity to 15 passengers (previously, the maximum seating capacity was 12 on 4 total rows of seating).
+Sharing its 146-inch wheelbase with the Hi-Cube Van/Magnavan, the extended-wheelbase van was the first version of the model line offered with a fourth rear bench seat (5 total rows of seating including first-row driver and front passenger bucket seats), expanding capacity to 15 passengers (previously, the maximum seating capacity was 12 on 4 total rows of seating).
 While trailing Ford and Dodge by over a decade, the design was the first produced on an extended-wheelbase design.
 In a minor interior revision, the vans adopted the four-spoke steering wheel from the R/V trucks.

-1992-1996
+1992–1996

 After seven years largely unchanged, the G-series underwent a minor exterior update for the 1992 model year, bringing the vans in line with the R/V pickup trucks (the final Rounded-Line trucks).
 In line with previous versions, two headlights remained standard (on cargo vans and lower-trim passenger vans) with four headlights as an option (on higher-trim passenger vans).

 Several safety features were phased in during the production of the final model update.
 For 1993, a brake-shift interlock (requiring the brake pedal to be depressed to shift from park) was introduced.
-For 1994, a driver's side airbag was added to all vehicles (under 8,500 lbs GVWR), the new steering wheel coincided with the introduction of an updated instrument panel.
+For 1994, a driver's side airbag was added to all vehicles (under 8,500 lbs GVWR); the new steering wheel coincided with the introduction of an updated instrument panel.
+Center high mount stop lamps were added for 1994 as well, as mandated on light trucks for the model year.
 In another change, the 1/2-ton passenger van was withdrawn (largely overlapping the Chevrolet Astro/GMC Safari van in size).

 For 1993, to bridge the gap between the G-series and the P-series stripped chassis, a heavier-duty version of the G30 cutaway chassis was introduced.
 Known as the G30 HD/G3500 HD, and distinguished by its forward-tilting nose, the variant was effectively a hybrid of the two model lines, mating the P30 chassis with the G30/3500 bodywork; the model line was developed primarily for recreational vehicle (RV) and bus production.

 For the 1996 model year, the third-generation G-series van was renamed the "G-Classic" and was pared down to versions with a GVWR above 8,500 pounds; sales were ended in the state of California.
 Produced concurrently alongside its GMT600 successor, the final G-series van was produced in June 1996.